• Available plans include by the gig (1GB starts at $15 a month) or unlimited data ($45 a month).

 Should you opt for Xfinity Mobile, be sure to enable two-factor authentication for your account and get a PIN linked to your account, as some customers have reported that their mobile numbers have been hijacked.

-Xfinity Mobile's pricing advantage disappears as you add more lines, as the best family cell phone plans discount per-line pricing the more lines you have.
-A family of four would pay $120 a month for unlimited data through the T-Mobile Essentials plan, while that same family would be on the hook for $180 at Xfinity Mobile.
+Xfinity Mobile's pricing advantage used to dry up as you added more lines, since the best family cell phone plans discount per-line pricing the more lines you have.
+But Xfinity's change of heart on multiple line discounts changes things up.
+These days, the $120 you'd pay for four lines of unlimited data at Xfinity matches the amount T-Mobile normally charges for four lines of its Essentials unlimited plan.
+(A current promotion at T-Mobile waives the cost of the third line, so you're actually paying just $105 per month total.)
 It's worth noting that Xfinity says that you can mix and match different lines, so that some members of your family can get unlimited data while lower-data users can pay by the gigabyte.
 That approach can lower your monthly bill.

 Xfinity Mobile's per-gigabyte pricing is more generous than some of its fellow MVNOs, but it's not the lowest price you can find.
 At Tello, for example, you'll now pay $19 a month for 4GB of LTE data, $11 less than what Xfinity now charges for 3GB of data.
 Google Fi charges $10 for each gigabyte of LTE data on top of $20 for talk and text, but instead of rounding up once you pass a certain gigabyte mark, you're charged $1 for every 100MB.
 (Using 2.1GB would cost $21, for example, as opposed to $30 at Xfinity.)
 And, of course, neither of those services require you to get your cable or internet from Comcast.

 Xfinity Mobile: What about 5G?